madsmtm/menhue/README.md

-# Menhue - Menu bar interface for Phillips Hue lights
+# Menhue - Status bar interface for Phillips Hue lights

 Mostly an open-source clone of https://huemenu.app/, but without the (IMO) excessive polling it does to always be up to date.
 Starting a request on click is enough to feel interactive.